 My name is Scott.
 I’m a cub reporter for a small-town paper.

-It was a busy day at the office.
-I was eating lunch at my desk as I pounded the keys.
-I had a deadline to meet.
+It was a busy day at the office and I had a looming deadline to meet.
+I found myself eating lunch at my desk as I pounded the keys.
 The whole week had been crazy.
+Thank God it was Friday.
 One more day and I could ease into a relaxing weekend.
 My mouth was filled with the last bite of a tuna fish sandwich when the boss walked up to my desk.

 A quick swallow and a swig of cold coffee cleared my throat.
 “Saw a really nice one when I did the piece on Saragossa, that old west tourist town south of here.
-Thought I’d see about hitching a ride while I was there but didn’t get the chance.”
+I thought about hitching a ride while I was there but didn’t get the chance.”

 “Well then I’ve got good news for you,” he replied.

-The boss handed me an assignment slip and continued.
+The boss handed me an assignment slip as he continued.
 “Seems the owners of that very stage are looking to attract more tourists to Saragossa.
-They’ve organized a 50 mile stage line along the same route as the first stage line in Oregon.
+They’ve organized a 50 mile reenactment along the same route as the first stage line in Oregon.
 It ran between Linn Cities and Tuality Plains in 1846.”

 I searched my mind and came up blank.
 “Linn Cities and Tuality Plains?
 I’ve never heard of either one of those cities?”